-Cube Junction CEO Ramlee bin Begawan Pehin Khatib Dato Paduka Haji Zainuddin said because of the stringent Halal procedures, Brunei food products have attracted strong interests from the Middle East, Europe, Australia and China.
+Cube Junction CEO Ramlee bin Begawan Pehin Khatib Dato Paduka Haji Zainuddin said because of the stringent Halal procedures, Brunei food products have attracted strong interest from the Middle East, Europe, Australia, and China.

-There is vast potential for Halal products internationally, judging by the $3.66 trillion global Halal market.
+There is vast potential for Halal products internationally, judging by the $3.66 trillion global Halal markets.

 “Local food products should be capable of enticing international buyers and we will groom the winners and help them reach the foreign market.
 Through this competition, local entrepreneurs could raise the bar of the local food industry and as a benchmark against others,” Ramlee said, adding that the contest is held to answer the government’s call to develop the local food industry.

-Mentored under the Cottage and Youth Initiative Programme at iCentre and endorsed by the National Chamber of Commerce and Industry, Cube Junction is a 100 per cent Bruneian company which offers an e-commerce and social networking platform for businesses to conduct their operations easily and securely on the Internet.
+Mentored under the Cottage and Youth Initiative Programme at iCentre and endorsed by the National Chamber of Commerce and Industry, Cube Junction is a 100 percent Bruneian company that offers an e-commerce and social networking platform for businesses to conduct their operations easily and securely on the Internet.